binpash/pash/parser/README.md

 The parser in this directory uses the mgree/libdash posix compliant parser and outputs the AST in JSON format using atdgen.

-In order to install, one has to execute `make dependencies && make`.
+In order to install, one has to execute `make opam-dependencies && make libdash && make`.
 The first command makes libdash and sets up all the ocaml dependencies.

 Alternatively, one can install libdash (as explained in its README) and then run `make` here.